-riginally under the name Oppressor and under the membership of Von Bojba (guitar/vocals), Pitbull (drums) and Nosferatu (bass), this act's first hellish outburst from the abyss was 1992's demo Time Of Agony, presented for play at concerts on the underground scene.
+As Oppressor, this act's first hellish outburst from the abyss was 1992's demo Time Of Agony, presented for play at concerts on the underground scene.
 But by 1993 there were some changes in the crew with Samchiel (ex-Nuctumerun; bass) and Tom Barlog (ex-Infernum; drums) stepping in, with the second guitarist Renfast (a.k.a.
 Martin) joining shortly later.
-May the following year would see their next unholy child Blasphemous Thoughts emerge from their improvised studio, an album the act claimed, "crushed the corpses of posers".
+May the following year would see their next unholy child Blasphemous Thoughts emerge from their improvised studio, a demo album the act claimed, "crushed the corpses of posers".
 The album also featured keyboard work by session musician Rob Darken (of Graveland).
-After adding two bonus tracks, Blasphemous Thoughts is re-recorded in a professional studio and published by 'Baron Records' the following year.
+After adding two bonus tracks, Blasphemous Thoughts was re-recorded in a professional studio and published by 'Baron Records' the following year.
 Left Hand (ex-Arkon) joins on keyboards permanently soon after.

-The end of the '90's also saw the act change more members with IX Abass taking over bass from the recently acquired bassist Dominus when he decided to leave and Left Hand (ex-Arkona; keyboards).
-It was slow going until 2001 when they released their next opus Spiritual Evil, another blasphemous product featuring 25 minutes of pure evil under the name Baphomet's Throne is working over the new album.
+The end of the '90s also saw the act change more members with IX Abass taking over bass from the recently acquired bassist Dominus when he decided to leave and Left Hand (ex-Arkona; keyboards).
+It was slow going until 2001 when they released their next opus Spiritual Evil, another blasphemous product featuring 25 minutes of pure evil under the name Baphomet's Throne.